mongodb-js/mongosh/THIRD_PARTY_NOTICES.md

 The following third-party software is used by and included in **mongosh**.
-This document was automatically generated on Thu Jun 12 2025.
+This document was automatically generated on Fri Jun 13 2025.

 ## List of dependencies